-Aims & Objectives
+Aims & Objectives for Task 36

 The aims of this Task are consistent with the overall IEA Bioenergy Strategic Plan and include ongoing initiatives to:

-- Promote market deployment of technologies and systems for sustainable energy generation from biomass
+- Promote market deployment of technologies and systems for sustainable energy generation from biomass.

 Within the three-year timescale of the Task, the Work Programme will include:

-- Task meetings to exchange results from relevant national R&D programmes;
+- Task meetings to exchange results from relevant national R&D programmes

-- Field trips associated with the Task meetings, including visits to state of the art facilities to view improvements in efficiency in waste combustion systems.
+- Field trips associated with the Task meetings, including visits to state of the art facilities

 - Specific actions resulting in discussions of

-- Strategic project – see outline below
+- Two strategic project – see outline below

-- Information exchange with other IEA Bioenergy Tasks and other international networks on relevant energy from waste technologies worldwide;
+- Information exchange with other IEA Bioenergy Tasks and other international networks on relevant energy from waste technologies worldwide

 - Closer links to the International Solid Waste Association (ISWA).
-ISWA are working in related areas and have asked Task 36 to participate in their Task Force on Resource Management.
+ISWA are working in related areas and have asked Task 36 to participate in their Task Force on Resource Management

 - ExCo interaction and support